Winter Can Prove Tough for Motorists

 Are Winter Tyres for Me?

-Those who live in cities and areas of the country with less severe weather and easier access to amenities will have to decide whether winter tyres are necessary for them.
+Those who live in cities and areas of the country with less severe weather and easier access to amenities will have to decide whether winter tyres are necessary for them - if not, if you live in an area where there is access to public transport, it could be wise to take that option if able to.
 You might find winter tyres worth it if you consider how likely you are to experience poor weather and think about how you could survive a cold spell without the use of your car.

-The RAC reminds you to always check the regulations before taking your car to other areas of Europe, as many other countries require winter tyres by law.
+The RAC reminds you to always check the regulations before taking your car to other areas of Europe, due to many other countries requiring winter tyres by law.
 If hiring a car abroad, you should also check whether it has been kitted out with the required tyres, even if they are compulsory in that neck of the woods.

 Are Two Sets of Tyres Really Practical?